hyperledger-labs/blockchain-explorer/README.md

 ## SIMPLE REST-API

-I provide a simple rest-api
+This also provides a simple rest-api to access the following
+* Block
+* Transaction
+* Peer Status
+* List of chaincodes deployed

 ```
 //get block info